tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Get-Blob-Tags.md

 ---

 # Get Blob Tags
 The `Get Blob Tags` operation returns all user-defined tags for the specified blob or snapshot.
-For more information about tags, see [Working with Blob Tags](Working-With-Blob-Tags.md).

 ## Request
  The `Get Blob Tags` request may be constructed as follows.
 HTTPS is recommended.
 Replace *myaccount* with the name of your storage account: